Eat Local for Labor Day

 Steam or boil the green beans until tender.
 Rinse in cold water, drain and place in a bowl.
 While beans are cooking, whisk together the oil, vinegar, maple syrup, salt and pepper.
 Toss the beans with the onion, parsley and dressing.
 Refrigerate for one hour to let flavors meld.
 Serve at room temperature.

-1 heaping tablespoon chopped fresh dill or 1 teaspoon dried dill
+1 tablespoon fresh thyme, chopped, or 1 teaspoon dried thyme

 Grilled Potato Salad